Normalizing Asymptotic Differential Equations: Split-Normal Slots

 \begin{lemma} Suppose $(P,\fm,\hat a)$ is split-normal and $\phi\preceq 1$ is active in $H$ and~$\phi>0$ \textup{(}so $H^\phi$ is still an $H$-field\textup{)}.
 Then the slot $(P^\phi,\fm,\hat a)$ in $H^\phi$ is split-normal. \end{lemma} \begin{proof} We first arrange $\fm=1$.
 Note that $L_{P^\phi}=L^\phi$ has order $r$.
 Put $\fw:=\fv(L_{P^\phi})$, and take $Q$, $R$ as in (SN2).
 Then $\fv\asymp_{\Delta(\fv)}\fw\prec^\flat_\phi 1$ by Lemma~\ref{lem:v(Aphi)}.
 Moreover, $L_{Q^\phi}=L_Q^\phi$ splits over $K^\phi$; see [ADH, p.~291] or Lemma~\ref{lem:split and compconj}.
 By [ADH, 11.1.4],

 so $(P^\phi,\fm,\hat a)$ is split-normal. \end{proof}

+Recall: ``$(P^\phi,\fm, \hat a)$ is split-normal, eventually'' means that there is an active $\phi_0$ in~$H$ such that $(P^\phi,\fm, \hat a)$ is split-normal for all active $\phi\preceq \phi_0$ in $H$.
 Since we need to preserve $H$ being an $H$-field when compositionally conjugating, we say: {\em $(P^\phi,\fm, \hat a)$ is eventually split-normal\/} if there exists an active $\phi_0$ in $H$ such that $(P^\phi,\fm, \hat a)$ is split-normal for all active $\phi\preceq \phi_0$ in $H$ with $\phi>0$.
 We use this terminology in a similar way with ``split-normal'' replaced by other properties of slots of order~$r \geq 1$ in real closed $H$-fields with small derivation and asymptotic integration, such as ``deep'' and ``deep and split-normal''.